-^{3 &}quot;Building and Construction Industry" means all building and construction and all heavy, highway and engineering construction, including but not limited to the construction, erection, alteration, repair, modification, demolition, addition or improvement in whole or in part of any building, structure, street (including sidewalk, curb and gutter), highway bridge, viaduct, railroad, tunnel, airport, water supply, irrigation, flood control and drainage system, sewer and sanitation project, dam, power-house, refinery, aqueduct, canal, river and harbor project, wharf, dock, breakwater, jetty, quarrying of breakwater or riprap stone, or any other operation incidental to such construction work, including renovation work, maintenance work, millcabinet or furniture manufacturing or repair work or installation of any modular systems or any other premanufactured materials preformed for any public or private employer.
+^{3 &}quot;Building and Construction Industry" means all building and construction and all heavy, highway and engineering construction, including but not limited to the construction, erection, alteration, repair, modification, demolition, addition or improvement in whole or in part of any building, structure, street (including sidewalk, curb and gutter), highway bridge, vidauct, railroad, tunnel, airport, water supply, irrigation, flood control and drainage system, sewer and sanitation project, dam, power-house, refinery, aqueduct, canal, river and harbor project, wharf, dock, breakwater, jetty, quarrying of breakwater or riprap stone, or any other operation incidental to such construction work, including renovation work, mill-cabinet or furniture manufacturing or repair work or installation of any modular systems or any other premanufactured materials preformed for any public or private employer.

-Participant's Name (Printed) CFAO ID, UBC# or Social Security #: Step 3 Select Your Payment Form If your Accumulated Share is less than \$5,000, benefits will be paid as a lump sum payment.
-If you are unmarried, your Accumulated Share will be parelect another form of benefit.
-It is your right to elect or v
+Step 3 Select Your Payment Form

+If your Accumulated Share is less than \$5,000, benefits will be paid as a lump sum payment.

+If you are unmarried, your Accumulated Share will be paid to you in the form of a single life annuity, unless you elect another form of benefit.
+It is your right to elect or waive this form of payment.